The results are in: The stock market likes Joe Biden | NewsChannel 3-12

 “It’s what happens in the Senate race that could determine the next move up or down,” said chief market analyst at CMC Markets, Michael Hewson.
 “If that looks as if it might change in the run-offs in January then you could see some weakness in certain parts of the stock market in the event the Democrats get their blue wave wish.”

+Markets in Asia Pacific also rallied.
+South Korea’s Kospi Index was up 1.3%, while Hong Kong’s Hang Seng Index added 1.2% and China’s Shanghai Composite Index notched up 1.9%.
+Japan’s Nikkei — already trading at its highest level in nearly three decades — rose 2.1%.

+A “fresh chapter to US foreign policy … is important to the world and of particular interest to the export-oriented economies namely China, Mexico, the [European Union] and Japan,” Margaret Yang, a strategist with DailyFX, wrote in a research note.

-Looking ahead, investors will be bracing for Biden’s next moves.
+Looking ahead, investors will be watching the US president-elect’s next moves.
 On Saturday, Biden announced during his victory speech his plans to assemble a coronavirus taskforce that will aid in helping curb the spread of the virus.
 Biden is set to announce the names of those on his task force on Monday, two sources with knowledge told CNN.
 The number of coronavirus cases has seen an upswing with more than 50 million cases of Covid-19 reported worldwide.

-“What we need in the US right now is someone who can really control the outbreak of coronavirus.
-Investors are confident that Biden gives them this assurity,” said Naeem Aslam, chief market analyst at AvaTrade.
+A double-dip recession is looming in Europe, and there’s a risk that fourth quarter US GDP will also turn negative.

-Despite a Biden victory, investors still hold concerns for how President Donald Trump will respond to the election loss in the weeks ahead.
+Despite Biden’s victory, investors still have concerns for how Trump will respond to the election loss in the weeks ahead.

 Comments